GluuFederation/docs-de-prod/docs/source/operation/server.md

 ## Storage Driver

-Each enterprise installation may have different storage drivers depending on the host's OS.
+Each Docker installation may have different storage drivers depending on the host's OS.
 For example, check the storage driver used by a Docker daemon using `docker info`.
 Here's an example of the output:

 ```
 Server Version: 18.06.1-ce